tpasin/latam-newr-training/README.md

 # Clone your repository

-1. Make a copy of *setup-ec2-instance.sh* and set the required variables:
+1. Make a copy of *setup-repository.sh* and set the required variables:
     - GITHUB_USER
     - GITHUB_USER_NAME
     - GITHUB_USER_EMAIL